-IHPA will annually request reports from HealthPACT and MSAC on new health technologies; in particular for medical procedures and devices that are unlikely to be adequately accounted for in the national pricing model and which will be used within the public hospital system.
-IHPA will also consider submissions made under the Framework from other interested stakeholders, for example from the Medical Technology Association of Australia and manufacturers of medical devices.
+IHPA annually requests reports from the New Health Technology Reference Group and MSAC on new health technologies; in particular for medical procedures and devices that are unlikely to be adequately accounted for in the national pricing model and which will be used within the public hospital system.
+IHPA also considers submissions made under the Framework from other interested stakeholders, for example from the Medical Technology Association of Australia and manufacturers of medical devices.

 The introduction of new pharmaceuticals in public hospitals can lower costs, improve the quality of patient care and lead to better overall health outcomes.
-For this reason IHPA has advised CATAG to maintain a watching brief on new high cost drugs (not covered by the Pharmaceutical Benefits Scheme).
+For this reason CATAG maintains a watching brief on new high cost drugs (not covered by the Pharmaceutical Benefits Scheme).
 However, the administration of pharmaceuticals is not routinely coded for admitted patients and the costs are not disaggregated within the National Hospital Cost Data Collection.